The Truth About Barndominiums: Debunking Common Misconceptions

 Pro Tip: When you approach your lender – Instead of asking for a loan to build a barndominium, tell them you need a loan for a “custom-designed, post-frame home with steel roofing and siding“.

-Having these items prepared in advance will have a potential lender look more favorably on your project and its potential value.
+Having these items prepared will have a potential lender looking more favorably on your project.

 Lenders need to know your mortgage ceiling and understand what the finished product will look like before an appraisal can be completed.

-The appraised value will be based on the land and the plans as if the home were completed.
+The appraised value will be based on the land and the plan, as if the home were completed.

 Conclusion